Audition Songs for The Count of Monte Cristo – By Character

 Ensemble (Basses)

-“Farewell, Good Angel” – Jane Eyre
+“As Good As You” – Jane Eyre

 “Lost in the Darkness” – Jekyll & Hyde